ppppqp/583Final/README.md

 The tool is implemented as a module pass in LLVM.
 It takes LLVM IR code as input, analyzes the code, and outputs a report of any detected vulnerabilities.

 ## Usage
-To use the tool, you must have LLVM installed on your system.
-Once you have LLVM installed, follow these steps:
+To use the tool, follow these steps:

-Build the tool by running make in the root directory of the repository.
+1. Make sure that LLVM is installed on your system.
+If you don't have LLVM installed, you can refer to the "Getting Started with the LLVM System" page in the LLVM documentation for full installation details.
+The documentation can be found at https://llvm.org/docs/GettingStarted.html
+After installing LLVM, verify that the following versions are correct:

+clang --version
+llvm-config --version
+opt --version

+2. Go to the build directory of the project and run cmake, then make: cd InPatch/build cmake .. make

+3. To run the tool on a specific test file, navigate to the benchmarks/intpatch directory and run the following command: sh run.sh test2
+This will run the tool on test2.c.

-Run the tool on your LLVM IR code using the following command:
+Alternatively, to run the tool on all test files provided and count the lines before and after, run the following command: sh test_runner.sh
-TODO

 ## Limitations
 The tool has several limitations: